 One client of ours, a 75-year-old woman, suffered serious ankle, sternum, and hip injuries in a truck accident.
 Her medical bills totaled approximately $88,000.
 However, her doctors determined that she had suffered permanent impairment of her right leg.
 Our attorneys at Riddle & Brantley negotiated a settlement of $1.25 million on her behalf (see disclaimer below).

 You do not have to do this alone.
 At Riddle & Brantley, we are here to fight for justice on your behalf.
 With more than 220+ years of combined experience, our attorneys would love to help you however we can.

-If you have been injured in an accident, call Riddle & Brantley today at 1-800-525-7111 for a zero-cost consultation.
+If you have been injured in an accident in North Carolina, call Riddle & Brantley today at 1-800-525-7111 for a zero-cost consultation.
 You will not pay any attorney fees unless you win your case.

 “This settlement changed me and my family’s lives.”

 – Linda B., Riddle & Brantley client